CacheGuard OS Appliance

 CacheGuard-OS is distributed in both x86 (32 bits) and x64 (64 bits) CPU compatible versions and can run on almost all x64 machines made by well-known manufacturers such as HP, Dell and IBM and hypervisors such as VMware and Microsoft Hyper-V. The machine resource requirements mainly depend on the number of users to support and the CacheGuard Functions to you need to activate for your Security and/or your traffic Optimization.

 Depending on the number of users to support and available machine resources, CacheGuard-OS is tuned during the installation to run as effective as possible.
 To do so, CacheGuard-OS assumes that all forwarding users are not simultaneously active but only 20% of them.
 By simultaneous or active users we mean users that generate traffic contrary to concurrent users who can be connected but not active.
 The total number of forwarding users and the number of simultaneous reverse users to support are the most important inputs that should be specified during the installation.

 For 100 forwarding users (20 simultaneous users) and/or 20 simultaneous reverse users, a typical hardware configuration is:

 - 2 x Ethernet 100 Mbps NIC

-With CacheGuard-OS you have the possibility to activate almost all integrated security and optimization features at the same time on the same machine.
-Some features like the HTTP real time compression or the antivirus are more CPU intensive than others.
-The machine configuration given above allows you to activate all available features at the same time.
-You will probably need less hardware resources if you don’t need to activate all available features at the same time.
+With CacheGuard-OS you have the possibility to activate almost all integrated security and optimization fuinctions at the same time on the same machine.
+Some functions like the HTTP real time compression or the antivirus are more CPU intensive than others.
+The machine configuration given above allows you to activate all available functions at the same time.
+You will probably need less hardware resources if you don’t need to activate all available functions at the same time.